 As a result of the concern that children were not entering kindergarten ready to learn, the Franklin City Council appointed members to form an Early Childhood Commission.
-With a grant from the Virginia Early Childhood Education Foundation, the Commission has evolved into Smart Beginnings Western Tidewater and now includes Franklin, Southampton County, and Isle of Wight County.
-The purpose of Smart Beginnings Western Tidewater is to prepare all children in the community for kindergarten.
+With a grant from the Virginia Early Childhood Education Foundation, the Commission evolved into Smart Beginnings Western Tidewater and now includes Franklin, Southampton County, and Isle of Wight County.
+The purpose of Smart Beginnings Western Tidewater is to build community impact to prepare all children in the community for kindergarten.
 The Children's Center has leadership representation on the Smart Beginnings Western Tidewater Board of Directors.
+The Smart Beginnings system will transform to be known as Ready Regions, a statewide effort to improve the access and quality of early childhood education.